 #3 Be on call 24/7

 Keep in mind these are your besties, not your personal assistants who must respond to your requests every hour.
 It's one thing to remind your bridesmaids of tasks that need to be done by a certain deadline, and another to constantly breathe down their neck and spam their phones with messages.

 Sure, you can get them involved in certain DIY aspects, or even dress up a simple reception table.
 But to do up a full blown set-up or decorate 300 cupcakes?
 Sure, but just expect to face unhappy bridesmaids, a potentially wrecked friendship(s), and possibly the opposite of the Pinterest-worthy decor of your dreams - your friends aren't wedding pros, after all.
 Even if they are, it's barely unreasonable to get them to do it for free, too.

 #5 Get professional makeup, hair and manicures done

 ...unless you're footing the bill.
 It's also important to know your friends' financial situations and not expect them to purchase that designer dress just because it'll look fantastic for your celebration.

 #6 Be the middleman for your family drama

-Amidst the stress of wedding prep and with everyone having an opinion, disagreements can arise between you and your family members in the months leading up to the wedding.
+Amidst the stress of wedding prep and with everyone having an opinion, disagreements can arise between you and your family members (here's how to deal with your in-laws during wedding prep) in the months leading up to the wedding.
 It's not up to your bridal party to play mediator or relay messages.
 Don't put your friends in an awkward situation and they'll thank you for it.